Changissnz/charlotte_county_will_be_kul_elna/README.md

 Behind the aesthetics of the Ouroboros lie millennia of civil wars, betrayals, and factionalism that serve as psychological support for the acceptance of the Ouroboros solution, a solution that tends to be presented as the light of purification by its supporters.
 Bakura, after escaping the Kul Elna massacre, waged a kleptocratic campaign with fellow horsemen.
-The Egyptian capital was disconnected in military coordination, government campaigns not planned out in settings of full consultation.
+In the couple years leading up to Bakara's invasion, the Egyptian capital was disconnected in military coordination and government campaigns not planned out in settings of full consultation.
+There was evidence of factionalism and little shared acknowledgment between leaders on these matters.
+Bakura was able to storm in what appears to be a straight and rapid path right to the palace of the young Pharaoh that took over rule after the passing of his father.
+There is this theme of contested thrones and evil seconds ( jealous right-hand men, subordinate uncles, et cetera).